What to Know About Cleaning Mold With Vinegar

 “Bleach only kills surface mold, not the membrane underneath,” according to ServiceMaster.
 “That means the mold will grow back.
 In fact, recognizing the bleach as a ‘threat,’ the mold will grow back even stronger.”
 When bleach is used on porous surfaces like drywall or wood, mold membranes will move deeper into the surface to avoid the chemical.

-What Kind of Vinegar Should You Use?
+What Kind of Vinegar Should You Use to Kill Mold?

 First, save the apple cider vinegar for salad dressing.
 To clean mold, use regular white distilled vinegar, typically sold with five percent acidity.
 You can also use “cleaning vinegar” with its six percent acidity.
 Both are effective at killing mold.
 Generic brands are as effective as name brands.
 Cleaning vinegar is sold online and at many home improvement, discount and grocery stores.